rhart/openrewrite-cookbook/README.md

 ### ChangeYamlPropertyConditionally

-Updates a YAML property value only when another property in the same document matches a specified condition.
+Updates a YAML property value only when all specified conditions in the same document match.
+Supports multiple conditions (AND logic) and regex-based replacement with capture groups.
 Useful for updating values in multi-document YAML files where each document should be evaluated independently.

 #### Quick Example

-Update `replicas` to `3` only in deployments where `environment` is `production`:
+Update `replicas` to `3` only in Deployments where `environment` is `production`:

 ```yaml
 ---